 set the value of OperationOutcome.issue.expression to fatal.

-3.Y.5 Protocol Requirements
+3.58.5 Protocol Requirements

 See ITI TF-2x: Appendix Z

 3.58.6 Security Considerations

 This profile assumes either implied or explicit data sharing agreements between the data exchange entities, and the envisaged use cases of the Send Indicator Report [QRPH-58] transaction, which do not include the exchange of PHI.
 Therefore, this transaction would not typically require security mechanisms that protects PHI, such as the ITI Audit Trail and Node Authentication (ATNA) Profile.
 Implementers SHOULD nevertheless be sensitive to the possibility of approximate personal identification arising from aggregate data derived from small population sets.
 In the instance where a quality measurement entity needs de-identified data, the IHE ITI Handbook on De-identification should be referenced.